arkalsekar/Learn-Javascript/README.md

 ## Contributing

 Contributions are always welcome!
-Feel free to contribute to the Project and add more Valuable content and smoothen Javascript Learning process.
+Feel free to contribute to this Project and add more valuable content to smoothen Javascript Learning process.

 Please adhere to this project's `code of conduct`.